Love & Life (Mary J. Blige album): Accolades and impact

 Love & Life and its singles earned Blige numerous awards and nominations.
 At the 46th Grammy Awards, the album received a nomination for Best Contemporary R&B Album, losing to Beyoncé's Dangerously in Love.
 Meanwhile, the album's second single, "Ooh!" received a nomination for Best Female R&B Vocal Performance, also losing to "Dangerously in Love 2" by Beyoncé.
 The album's international fourth single, the Sting-featured "Whenever I Say Your Name" won a Grammy Award for Best Pop Collaboration with Vocals.
 The same year, Love & Life received a Best Female R&B/Soul Album nod at the 2004 Soul Train Music Awards, though it again lost to Dangerously in Love.

 Despite its critical success, media journalists considered Love & Life a disappointment since it failed to duplicate the combined commercial success of previous album No More Drama (2001) and its parent singles such as "Family Affair" and "No More Drama".
 Blige later expressed discontent with the success of the project, citing both Combs's dominant role and the large group of collaborators on the project as pivotal.
 In a 2006 interview with Billboard, the singer stated that she "knew that Love & Life was something that disappointed [the fans].
-None us where in a good place.
+None us were in a good place.
 Too many cooks spoiled the soup.
 You had [Diddy] saying 'Do this, do that' and I wanted something else".
 Blige also criticized record company executives for stepping in the recording process.
 In 2013, while commenting on her musical catalogue, she further remarked: "Love & Life was confusion and we didn’t know what the heck we were doing."